 One of the reasons that a harmonious message does not exist on whether to ice or heat is because the research does not provide a definitive answer.
-The greatest reason for this, in my opinion, is that conducting high quality research on the both the subjective and objective benefits of these modalities to patients is virtually impossible.
-High quality studies involve groups of participants to be ‘blinded’ by which intervention they are receiving in the study.
+The greatest reason for this, in my opinion, is that conducting high-quality research on both the subjective and objective benefits of these modalities to patients is virtually impossible.
+High-quality studies involve groups of participants to be ‘blinded’ by which intervention they are receiving in the study.
 For example, a study could be looking at subjective reports of pain levels from groups of subjects that receive ice, heat, or a placebo, where they are told they are receiving either ice or heat, but aren’t actually receiving either of them.
-Clearly that isn’t something that can be performed as the subjects will undoubtedly know which test group they belong to.
+Clearly, that isn’t something that can be performed as the subjects will undoubtedly know which test group they belong to.
 From an objective standpoint, it is very difficult to measure physiological changes in the body to ice or heat in live subjects.
 Objective measuring is limited by the practicality of the test, the inability to measure the outcome without causing harm to the subject, or ethical conflicts surrounding the testing.
 When testing a new medication, one group can be receiving the actual medication and the ‘blinded’ group can be receiving a sugar pill (or placebo).
-From there, blood tests and other medical measurements can be performed pre- and post- delivery of the medication (or placebo) and a change can be measured.
-It is likely that until a study can be performed with proper blinding of patients in a ice or heat study, that the debate on which modality is the ‘gold standard’ will probably remain unanswered.
+From there, blood tests and other medical measurements can be performed pre- and post-delivery of the medication (or placebo) and a change can be measured.
+It is likely that until a study can be performed with proper blinding of patients in an ice or heat study, the debate on which modality is the ‘gold standard’ will probably remain unanswered.
 As a clinician having to provide an answer to this question, I try to explain my clinical rationale to patients to help them understand what choice makes the most sense for their particular situation.

 Your Selection Depends on TIME